Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth: Experiments

 To comprehensively understand the effectiveness of our proposed modules and prove our design decision, we perform an extensive ablation study on the challenging Cityscapes~\cite{Cityscapes} dataset.
 As shown in Table~\ref{tab:ablation}, our experiments fall into three groups, evaluating Dynamic Object Motion Disentanglement, Occlusion-aware Cost Volume and Loss, and Cycle Consistent Training.

 \textbf{Dynamic Object Motion Disentanglement:} In the first group of the Table~\ref{tab:ablation}, we evaluate our proposed Dynamic Object Motion Disentanglement (DOMD) module.
 When the DOMD is enabled, the cost volume and the re-projection loss is based on the disentangled $I^{d}_{t-1}$ image instead of the original $I_{t-1}$ image.
-The Abs Rel Error reduced by 4\%, confirms the effectiveness of our DOMD module.
+The Abs Rel Error reduced by 4\%, confirms its effectiveness.

-\textbf{Occlusion-aware Cost Volume and Loss:} The second group of the Table~\ref{tab:ablation} shows the effectiveness of the proposed Occlusion-aware Cost Volume $CV^{o}$ and Occlusion-aware Re-projection Loss $L_{or}$.
+\textbf{Occlusion-aware Cost Volume and Loss:} The second group of the Table~\ref{tab:ablation} shows the effectiveness of the proposed Occlusion-aware Cost Volume $CV^{occ}$ and Occlusion-aware Re-projection Loss $L_{or}$.
 Our innovation in the Occlusion-aware Re-projection Loss includes two operations: the switching and masking.
 Solely using either the switching or masking mechanism does not improve the accuracy.
 These results meet our expectation.
 The re-projection loss switching mechanism is designed to switch the re-projection source between two reference frames $I^{d}_{t-1}$ and $I^{d}_{t+1}$ to avoid occlusion areas, and the masking mechanism is designed to neutralize the influence on the photo-metric error~\cite{ssim} from occlusion areas to neighboring non-occluded areas.
 Only avoiding the occlusion area while ignoring its influence on the neighboring areas or vise-versa could not solve the problem.
 Applying both mechanisms together can significantly improve the depth accuracy.
 As for the Occlusion-aware Cost Volume, our occlusion-filling mechanism replaces the noisy occluded cost voxels with neighboring non-occluded voxel values to recover the distribution of the costs and guide the training gradients.
 Experiments confirm the effectiveness of our design.